OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 Figure 5.3: Standard, non-standard source and classification concepts and their hierarchical relationships in the drug domain.

-Classification concepts are marked with a “C” in the `STANDARD_CONCEPT` field.
+Classification concepts are marked with a "C" in the `STANDARD_CONCEPT` field.
 Most classification concepts form a hierarchy along with the standard concepts, and these relationships are stored in the